Razem999/Monopoly/README.md

 Known Issues:
   - Some tiles or missing their tests including Housing
   - issue of interface not decoupled from model is not fixed as we were uncertain about where this comment was in refference to
+  - int values in json files are not used